Allegheny Athletic Association: Path to professional football

-The game only added fuel to rivalry as Pittsburgh accused the Allegheny of dirty play to purposely injure Kirchner.
+The game only added fuel to rivalry as Pittsburgh accused Allegheny of dirty play to purposely injure Kirchner.
 Meanwhile, Allegheny countered that Kirchner was a professional who didn't belong on the field anyway.
 Meanwhile, Allegheny's E.V.
 Paul announced that he was willing to bet anyone that Pittsburgh had indeed used a professional in the game.
 Suspicion soon focused on the mysterious Pittsburgh player "Stayer".
 Allegheny soon began with accusing "Stayer" of being a hired player after the supposedly injured player he replaced appeared healthy the next day when Pittsburgh had another game.
-It was soon discovered that "Strayers" real name was A.C.
+It was soon discovered that "Stayer's" real name was A.C.
 Read, the captain of the Penn State University football team.
 The revelation came a shocker to sports fans in the area.
 Now neither club would hesitate to take the final step to professionalism.
 The rematch was scheduled to be played in three weeks.

-On the day of the rematch between the two clubs, Sport Donnelly, Ed Malley and Pudge Heffelfinger of the Chicago Athletic Association Football team appeared in the Allegheny line-up.
-Pittsburgh objected to the new additions in the line-up and the game was originally called a 6–0 forfeit after the Pittsburgh players walked off the field in protest.
-However O.D.
-Thompson reappeared and reclaimed his position as Allegheny manager.
+On the day of the rematch between the two clubs, Sport Donnelly, William C. Malley and Pudge Heffelfinger of the Chicago Athletic Association Football team appeared in the Allegheny line-up.
+Pittsburgh objected to the new additions in the lineup and the game was originally called a 6–0 forfeit after the Pittsburgh players walked off the field in protest.
+However, former manager O.D.
+Thompson reappeared as a negotiator on behalf of Allegheny.
 After arguments and deliberations, the players took the field.
 The game ended in a 4–0 Allegheny win, with Heffelfinger scoring the games only points on a 35-yard fumble recovery for a touchdown.
-However while the three Chicago players gave Allegheny an advantage, they had never practiced with their new teammates and a lot of mistakes were made.
+While the three Chicago players gave Allegheny an advantage, they had never practiced with their new teammates and a lot of mistakes were made.
 This kept the tight-knit Pittsburgh team competitive throughout the game.

 Both teams were upset about the outcome of the game.
 Allegheny was unable to collect on their bets, while Pittsburgh was angered over the Chicago players being imported into the contest.
 Pittsburgh called Heffelfinger a paid professional and insisted he had been paid $500 to play in the game.
 On top of that, the team charged that all three Chicago men had received twice their travel expenses, making them paid professionals.
 Meanwhile, Allegheny accused Pittsburgh of hiring Simon Martin, who was promised a job at the club for his participation.
 Both teams threatened to take their complaints to the Amateur Athletic Association, but later backed down after realizing that each team's own activities would be closely scrutinized.

 There were reports that some Allegheny players had quit the team rather than be associated with professionalism.
-While some regular A.A.A. players wanted to be paid for playing.
-Pittsburgh newspapers, continued to refer to both teams as amateurs while printing most of the charges of professionalism.
+Meanwhile, some regular A.A.A. players wanted to be paid for playing.
+Pittsburgh newspapers continued to refer to both teams as amateurs while printing most of the charges of professionalism.